Polymer Clay Creative Block for Sellers: The Bestseller Trap and Real Resets

 Constraints beat creative block fast: grab only scrap clay, set a ten-minute timer, or limit yourself to two colors and see what happens.

-These exercises are gathered from the polymer clay community - techniques that actual makers use when they're stuck.
+These exercises come from patterns polymer clay makers return to when they're stuck.

 Artificial constraints are a practical way to restart momentum in many creative sessions.
 Limiting yourself to only scrap clay, a two-color palette, or a 10-minute timer removes some of the paralysis of infinite choice and pushes your brain back into problem-solving mode.